mneuroth/SciTEQt/README.md

 A port of the [SciTE editor](https://www.scintilla.org/SciTE.html) to the Qt QML/Quick platform, which is optimized for touch devices.

+All target platforms of the Qt framework are supported (Android, IOS, Webassembly, Windows, Mac and Linux).
+The application runs even in a [browser via Webassembly](http://mneuroth.de/sciteqt.html)

 <img src="scite/qt/doc/sciteqt_win.png" alt="SciTEQt screenshot" >

 Build status: